-Yellow Met Office National Severe Weather Warning have been issued for gales and heavy rain for each of the Atlantic depressions forecast to affect the UK this week, meaning people should be aware that severe weather is expected and should plan ahead for possible travel delays, or the disruption of day to day activities.
+Yellow Severe weather warnings have been issued for gales and heavy rain for each of the Atlantic depressions forecast to affect the UK this week, meaning people should be aware that severe weather is expected and should plan ahead for possible travel delays, or the disruption of day to day activities.

 Chris Tubbs, Met Office Deputy Chief Meteorologist, said: "We have more Atlantic depressions heading our way during the rest of the week and over the weekend.
 Heavy rain and gales sweeping in from the west later on Tuesday and for Wednesday brings the risk of further flooding in some areas and possible travel disruption.

 "There is now increased confidence that much of the southern half of Britain will see further heavy rain on Thursday evening and night, and that will be quickly followed by another storm early Saturday.